mattermost/docs/source/administration/devops-command-center.rst

 The incident channel is the central place for discussion related to the incident.
 You can start an incident in one of three ways:

 - Use the slash command */incident start* from any channel.
-- Use the message actions dropdown menu and select **Start incident**.
+- Select **!
+Incidents** from the plugin menu in the channel header.
 - Use the context menu of a post and select **Start incident**.

 When you create an incident, the name provided is applied to the new incident channel that is created.
 The channel name can be used to search for the channel, and is also the name appended to the archived logs.
-You can also select an optional Playbook.
-If a Playbook is selected, the corresponding checklist is used as a template to start the incident.
-If no Playbook is selected, the incident starts with an empty checklist.
+You can also select an optional playbook.
+If a playbook is selected, the corresponding checklist is used as a template to start the incident.
+If no playbook is selected, the incident starts with an empty checklist.

 The creator of an incident automatically becomes the incident Commander, responsible for managing the incident.

 The Commander of the incident can:

-- Select a Playbook when starting an incident
+- Select a playbook when starting an incident
 - Create checklists
 - Invite people to the channel
 - Hand over the Commander role to another channel member